-Must involve your current work – The IRS allows deductions for educational expenses that maintain or improve your skills in your current work.
-For example, a dental hygienist may take courses to learn new medical techniques or how to operate more sophisticated equipment.
-Or security personnel may attend classes for up-to-date information on new security regulations or training in new techniques on dealing with confrontational situations.
+The expenses must be related to your current work.
+The IRS allows deductions for educational expenses that maintain or improve your skills in your current job.
+A dental hygienist might take courses to learn new medical techniques or how to operate more sophisticated equipment.
+Security personnel might attend classes for up-to-date information on new regulations or training in new techniques on dealing with confrontational situations.

 Education that enables an individual to provide services for another aspect of the trade is deductible as improving a skill rather than entering a new trade or profession.

-Must be mandated by law or regulations – Some state and local governments require certain professions to take a minimum number of continuing education courses to maintain their licenses or certifications.
-Some states require professional counselors, for instance, to take 30+ hours of continuing education to renew their licenses every two years.
+The expense must also be mandated by law or regulations.
+Some state and local governments require certain professions to take a minimum number of continuing education courses to maintain their licenses or certifications.
+For example, some states require professional counselors to take 30+ hours of continuing education to renew their licenses every two years.

-Expenses needed to qualify for a business – The IRS will not allow deductions for educational expenses that are needed to meet the “minimum requirements” for a job.
+The IRS doesn't allow deductions for educational expenses that are necessary to meet the “minimum requirements” for a job.
 Take a plumbing contractor as an example.
-If the state requires passing an exam to obtain a plumbing license, the cost of taking plumbing education courses to learn the trade and pass an exam would not be deductible.
-These would be considered as costs required to meet the minimum requirements to enter a trade or profession.
+The cost of taking plumbing education courses to learn the trade and pass an exam would not be deductible if the state requires passing an exam to obtain a license.
+These would be considered to be costs required to meet the minimum requirements to enter a trade or profession.

-Education expenses the IRS allows to deduct are:
+Education expenses the IRS allows you to deduct are:

 - Tuition, books, lab fees, laptop computers and supplies